PolarToCartesian/Zen-Reader/README.md

 # Easy Read

 Have you ever found yourself zooming-ing to see better but you were still straining your eyes and you felt that the website was made even harder to use?
 If so, you know as well as I do that the web can be difficult to use if you have poor eyesight.
 In order to resolve this issue once and for all (I hope so), I have created a chrome extension that makes interfaces clearer to use, links distinguishable from other text, and increases the contrast between the background and the text without changing the appearence of images!
-You can download it now or wait until I publish it for free on the Chrome web store.
-Note that this extension only works on all Chromimum based browsers (Google Chrome, Opera, ..., and Microsoft Edge in the future) and on Firefox.
+You can download it now or wait until I publish it for free.
+This extension works for all Chromium browsers (Google Chrome, Opera, ..., and Microsoft Edge in the future) as well as Firefox!

 ## Download